Abinsha1221/Deepfake-Detection/README.md

 This repository includes the complete code and interface for deepfake detection using both video files (.mp4, .avi) and image files (.jpg).

-However, the trained model files required for running predictions are NOT included in this repository.
+However, the following files are NOT included in this repository due to size and sharing restrictions:

+Trained model files required for running deepfake predictions

+Dataset, which consists of separate folders for real and fake samples

-If you need the model files to run the project fully, please contact me directly to receive them.
+If you need the trained model or dataset to fully run and test the project, please contact me directly.
+I can provide them upon request.

 ---